joreilly86/Selenium---Thermal-Expansion-Example/readme.md

+# [Flocode Newsletter](flocode.substack.com) | #019 - Automation for Civil/Structural Engineers | Selenium
-# Thermal Expansion Analysis in Civil Engineering
+## Thermal Expansion Analysis for Steel Shapes

 ## Overview

-This project provides an insightful exploration into the world of civil engineering through a practical application of Python programming.
-Focused on the concept of thermal expansion in structural materials, it combines web scraping and numerical analysis to offer a comprehensive understanding of how temperature variations affect structural components.
+This project provides a practical application of automation for civil and structural engineers using [Selenium](selenium.dev).
+Focused on the concept of thermal expansion in structural materials, it combines web scraping and numerical analysis to show how temperature variations affect structural components.

 ## Features